Home / Family Fun by Season / Fall Family Fun Guide / Fall’s Sweetest Tradition: Apple Picking Around Bucks County and Beyond

 707 Almshouse Road, Warminster

 At Solly’s Farm, a family-run farm in Warminster, pick-your-own homegrown crops like apples are available on Saturdays and Sundays during the fall season.
-Visitors love their low key vibes, as it’s not overrun by big crowds.
 You can choose to walk to the orchard for free or take a hayride for $2-$3 per person.
-Don’t forget to stop by their bakery and market to take home home made seasonal soups, fresh fruit pies and breads, DiBruno Brothers cheeses and spreads and Goodnoe Farm Dairy Bar’s ice cream!
+Don’t forget to stop by their bakery and market to take home delicious pies and baked goods.

 Styer Orchard